food-drink

 Dry Wines (D.O.
 Sierras de Malaga)

 These dry wines come primarily from the Serrania de Ronda sub-region, where the higher altitude creates a cooler microclimate suited to red wine production.
+If you think Malaga only makes sweet wine, the Ronda reds will change your mind.

 Classifications by Aging